Brief Biography of Case

 by Casey D. Allen, PhD

-I’m a Geographer.
-Just a Geographer.
+I’m just a Geographer.
 I travel the world frugally, read and research somewhat eclectically, and teach because it’s fun!
 I preach the important skills of Speculating, Observing, Describing, and Analyzing (SODA) landscapes, peoples, and places to my students.
 Those traits also flow into my personal life.
 How did I become a Geographer?
 Well, the word to best describe that is: Magic!
 You see, I had always been a Geographer...I just never knew it.
 In fact, until I went to university, I never really knew what Geography was, let alone that you could study it.
 Sure, classes in the natural sciences, cultural studies, Arts & humanities, and philosophical thought always interested me, but as individual disciplines, they never satisfied me.
 Then I took a university-level Geography course and all that changed.
-I discovered that what I wanted to do – and what I was doing all along anyhow – was Geography!
+I discovered that what I wanted to do – and what I was really doing all along anyhow – was Geography!

 Of course, one reason I feel very at home in the field and believe Geography is my place, is that my interests continually cross many disciplines.
 It wasn’t until after a long search and trying many different undergrad majors, that I realized all my interests could be found/combined under the auspices of Geography: from plants, medieval maps, languages, pop culture, and clouds to landforms, epistemology, architecture, religion, and theatre – and anything else that tickled my fancy!
 And with Geography, area studies also remain within reach, and that’s allowed me to gain first-hand experience in the Middle East and Aegean, the Caribbean, Europe, Japan, and Latin America.
 Plus, as a keen Traveler, I have a solid grasp of most other regions as well.
 My mantra, for both myself and my students, is what Aristotle told Alexander: “Go and see...”
 A sentiment Geography fits so well, because with it, you can study anything in the World (and beyond)!